hajnalmt/home_dirs/README.md

 There are some things it's good for you to add in cygwin.

 #### My used packages
-Git, GVim, Expect, Rsync, Tmux, Tcl, Vim
+Git, GVim, Expect, Rsync, Nc, Tmux, Tcl, Vim

 #### Install my little setup
 If you already installed the packages mentioned above, then start the